+Parents/carers will be informed unless there is a valid reason not to do so, for example, if to do so would put a child at risk of harm or would undermine a criminal investigation.

-In the absence of the availability of the DSL to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
+If the DSL is not immediately available to discuss an urgent concern, staff can seek advice from the Deputy DSL.
 They may also seek advice from the Education Safeguarding Service or via consultation with a social worker from the Front Door.
-If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible.
+If anyone other than the DSL makes a referral to external services, they will inform the DSL as soon as possible.

-On occasion, staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
-Staff should feel able to check the progress of a case with the DSL so that they can reassure themselves the child is safe and their welfare is being considered.
-If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school’s escalation process.
+The DSL will keep all early help cases under constant review and consideration will be given to a request for support to the Front Door if the situation does not appear to be improving or is getting worse.

-If a child’s situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider re-referral.
-Professional disagreements (escalation) will be responded to in line with the KSCB procedures and DSLs may request support via the Education Safeguarding Service.
+If, after a request for support or any other planned external intervention, a child’s situation does not appear to be improving, the DSL will consider following KSCMP escalation procedures to ensure their concerns have been addressed and, most importantly, that the child’s situation improves.
+DSLs may request support with this via the Education Safeguarding Service.

 Record Keeping

-Staff will record any welfare on the school’sschool safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL. in the staff room
+All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding incident/concern form/system and pass them without delay to the DSL.
+A body map will be completed if injuries have been observed.

+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL.

+Incident/Welfare concern forms are kept in the staff room

 Records will be completed as soon as possible after the incident/event, using the child’s words and will be signed and dated by the member of staff.
-If there is an immediate concern the member of staff should consult with a DSL as this needs to take priority.
+If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority.

-All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL.

-Incident/Welfare concern forms are kept

 Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
 Safeguarding records are shared with staff on a ‘need to know’ basis only.

-All safeguarding records will be transferred in accordance with data protection legislation to the child’s subsequent schoolsett, under confidential and separate cover.
+All safeguarding records will be transferred in accordance with data protection legislation to the child’s subsequent school, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained.

-Detailed guidance on Record Keeping is found in a separate document “Guidelines for Safeguarding Record Keeping in Schools”.

-The Headteacher will be kept informed of any significant issues by the DSL.
+In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue to provide support.

-Multi-agency Working
+Multi-Agency Working

-Kemsing Primary Kemsing Primary School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance (WTTSC 2018)
+Kemsing Primary School recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance.

-Schools are not the investigating agency when there are child protection concerns We will however contribute to the investigation and assessment processes as required.
-Kemsing PrimaryKemsing Primary School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.
+Kemsing Primary School recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children’s welfare and protect them from harm.
+This includes contributing to KSCMP processes as required.
+Such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.

-The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.

 Confidentiality and Information Sharing